HEP-FCC/FCCSW/Generation/doc/AddingPileupToGeneration.md

 ## Pileup parameters

-As a convenient access to FCC-hh pileup parameters, FCCSW includes some small Python dictionaries with the relevant values in `Generation/python/FCCPileupScenarios.py` which can be used in configuration files by, p.ex.,
+To access FCC-hh pileup parameters, FCCSW includes some small Python dictionaries with the relevant values in `Generation/python/FCCPileupScenarios.py` which can be used in configuration files by, p.ex.,

 ```python
 from FCCPileupScenarios import FCCPhase1PileupConf